Interactive Dashboards & Reactive Programming with Shiny

 Why Learn Shiny in Exploratory Data Analysis?

-1. The Architecture of a Shiny App
+Part 1: The Core Architecture of a Shiny App

 library(shiny)